fikfuns/firstreact/README.md

 Tried firebase, but still no luck.

-How to run this app(locally),
+How to run this app,

+1. First open cmd
+2. navigate to the folder
-1. npm start
+3. type npm start

 Works locally though!